getgauge/docs.gauge.org/plugin.rst

         .. code-block:: console

            gauge install spectacle

-        For more information about gauge spectacle, see `here <https://github.com/getgauge/spectacle>`__
+        For more information about gauge spectacle, see `Gauge GitHub for Spectacle <https://github.com/getgauge/spectacle>`__

 Gauge also supports the dependency management workflow with custom plugins for `Maven <https://github.com/getgauge/gauge-maven-plugin>`__ and `Gradle <https://github.com/getgauge/gauge-gradle-plugin>`__.